tiagobrogueira/Causal-Discovery-In-Exchangeable-Data/README.md

 NOTE: CDCI with CTV was chosen since it performed the best overall in the published paper.

 NOTE: GPLVM was chosen the generalized one since the authors argue its better for the Tuebingen (and thus real-world data), which is the main focus of this work.

+NOTE: GPLVM was altared in line 67 in func optimization_step to ensure library comptability with a newer version of tensorflow.